TupoiRomcha/MainUI-Utilities/README.md

 # Hi!
-It's MainUI Utilities.
+It's MainUI Utilities
 There will be scripts that change the types of interface in the game.
-It's very easy using 'Dex Explorer' script!
+It's very easy by using 'Dex Explorer' script!
+# If you want make by yourself.
+OFC!
+You can take Example.lua scripts